 This post is also available in: Español (Spanish)

 Furthermore, the fruits are long narrow hard brown pods.
 The pods are up to 7 inches long, containing numerous winged seeds.
 Seeds and cuttings serve for propagation.
 White ipe is a timber tree in its native area, with hard dense wood used in construction.
 It is a good tree for reforestation being a pioneer species; it is hardy and is easy to grow on any well-drained soil and has no serious pest or disease problems.
-White ipe is an excellent patio plant, street tree, in parking lots islands and generally in gardens and parks.
+Tabebuia roseoalba (White Ipe) is an excellent patio plant, street tree, in parking lots islands and generally in gardens and parks.